lenderpanel

 Recently asked questions about conveyancing in Irlam

-How does conveyancing in Irlam differ for new build properties?
+How does conveyancing in Irlam differ for newly converted properties?

-Most buyers of new build premises in Irlam approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is built.
-This is because builders in Irlam usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Irlam come to us having been asked by the seller to sign contracts and commit to the purchase even before the house is ready to move into.
+This is because new home sellers in Irlam typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Irlam or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Irlam or who has acted in the same development.

 Last updated